 Humanitarian work is another sector that draws expats.
 There is a constant demand for healthcare professionals, and many NGOs in the DRC provide medical services and support.

 The DRC is Africa's second-largest country, so the job market varies depending on the area.
 The capital, Kinshasa, is the largest and most developed city.
-Because it is an economic hub, most expats will find employment here.
+Since it is an economic hub, most expats will find employment here.
 The mining region of Katanga and its capital, Lubumbashi, is also a popular destination for expats seeking employment, while those working in the humanitarian sector will likely be where the need is greatest: in the eastern Kivu provinces.

 Finding a job in the DRC